webplatform/docs-wpd/Infrastructure/analysis/2013-Migrating_to_a_new_cloud_provider/index.md

 stub.

 What must be ready prior to change phase:
-# Database servers has hot backup in both locations
+# Database servers has working hot-backup from production
+# Deployment works fully without Fastly (i.e. by changing a tester's hosts file everything works)

-=== Replicating installation to new cloud provider === stub.
+=== Replicating installation to new cloud provider === Assuming we can replicate in more than one environment (locally, on WikiMediaFoundation cloud, new cloud)

+stub.

 What must be ready prior to change phase:
 # Complete new Fastly configuration mirroring current production
+# Complete deployment to the new cloud provider
+# Database servers has hot backup in both locations

 === Testing ===
-stub.
+Assuming we have a
+This step will allow us to test the full site without using any of the current production allowing us to test-proof the new deployment prior to the sign-off.

 === Flipping the switch ===
+Assuming we have a sign-off from previous phase.

 This step is leveraging the fact that Fastly configuration can be changed quickly.
 This will ensure us that in case of a problem, we can easily revert and therefore ease the pressure during the actual change.

-Regarding the switch-flip period.
-Since fastly allows us to say which nodes are used as backend, flipping from one to the other can be done in seconds.
-And, sure, we will have a testing environment.

-For example, at the moment I built a test host using fastly at [1].
-But it is using the same environment, but using a different set of backend servers than the real is using.
-It is not complete, but at least filled some testing needs.
-Something that has to change.